Jean Lafitte: Later years

 Most of his men had believed that Lafitte had a valid privateering commission although there was confusion as to which country had issued it.
 Two weeks after setting sail, they captured a Spanish ship, which they sent to Galveston, hoping the Longs would smuggle the goods to New Orleans.
 Lafitte's men buried some of the cargo on the island and ran the captured vessel aground, but an American patrol spotted the ship and, after investigating, discovered the buried cargo.
 Several of Lafitte's men were arrested and convicted of piracy.

 The remainder of the crew rejoined Lafitte, who finally acknowledged that he did not have a valid commission.
 He said his ships would sail as pirates.
 Almost half of the combined crew refused to sail as pirates; Lafitte allowed them to leave aboard his largest ship, the brig General Victoria.
 That night his remaining men reboarded the General Victoria and destroyed its masts and spars, crippling the ship, but they left the crew unharmed.

 Lafitte and his men continued to take Spanish ships in the Gulf of Mexico and often returned to Galveston or the barrier islands near New Orleans to unload cargo or take on supplies arranged by Pierre.
 The congressional delegation in Louisiana began to demand that the federal government do something to halt the smuggling, and more US Navy ships were sent to the Gulf.
 Their patrols and interventions reduced the number of active pirates in the region.
 In October or November 1821, Lafitte's ship was ambushed as he attempted to ransom a recent prize.
 After first escaping with some crew, he and his men were captured and jailed.
-On February 13, he escaped, likely with outside help.
+On February 13, 1822 he escaped, likely with outside help.

 Over the next few months, Lafitte established a base along the coast of Cuba, where he bribed local officials with a share of the profits.
 In late April 1822, Lafitte was captured again after taking his first American ship.
-The American warship which captured him turned Lafitte over to the local authorities, who promptly released him.
+The American warship that captured him turned Lafitte over to the local authorities, who promptly released him.
 When Lafitte and other pirates operating in the area began attacking merchant ships carrying legal goods to Cuba, they angered Cuban officials.
 By the end of 1822, Cuba had banned all forms of sea raiding.